CogentRoleplayCommunity/FogentRoleplay/Items/UniqueWeapons/Adversary-Damaged/Adversary-Damaged.md

 ### Hilt Gem

 The hilt gem of this radaince conduit is missing.
 Any gem capable of storing light installed for additional light reserves.

+### Radiance Conduit
+Acts as a Radiance focus, meaning it can be used to modify the base dice of all Radiance rolls.